Tax-Loss Harvesting Can Work Year-Round for Investors—Here’s How

 One thing to watch out for: wash sales

 You’ll want to make sure you don’t inadvertently participate in a “wash sale,” which occurs when you sell or trade stock or securities at a loss and buy the same or substantially identical stock or securities within 30 days before or after the sale.
-Basically, it says that I can’t sell Security B and then immediately buy it back again just to get the tax benefit, and if I do so, the capital loss will be deferred.
+Basically, it says that I can’t sell Security B and then immediately buy it back again just to get the tax benefit, and if I do so, I must defer the capital loss.
 I am, however, allowed to claim the loss currently if I sell one stock and buy another one in the same industry—just not stock in the same exact company as before, or another investment the IRS would consider “substantially identical” to the one I sold.

 Another thing to watch out for: short-term capital gains

 The government incentivizes people to invest for the long-term rather than constantly buying and selling on ephemeral news.
-It does so by taxing short-term capital gains (profits made from selling investments held for a year or less) at a higher rate than long-term capital gains (profits from investments held longer than a year).
-So, it can have a particularly high impact on your tax bill to offset short-term investment gains with losses.
+It does this by taxing short-term capital gains (profits made from selling investments held for a year or less) at a higher rate than long-term capital gains (profits from investments held longer than a year).
+So, offsetting short-term investment gains with losses can have a particularly high impact on your tax bill.
 Under current tax law, you’ll owe the tax rate on long-term capital gains (the maximum rate is 20 percent), while short-term capital gains get taxed at your regular income tax rate.

-So, tax-loss harvesting can make a bigger difference if you trade a lot, or have invested in strategies that see higher turnover and thus more short-term gains.
-Note that there are certain rules in the Internal Revenue Code that dictate whether particular capital losses offset short- versus long-term capital gains.
+Tax-loss harvesting can make a bigger difference if you trade a lot, or have invested in strategies with higher turnover and, thus, more short-term gains.
+Note that there are certain rules in the Internal Revenue Code that dictate whether specific capital losses offset short- versus long-term capital gains.

 In addition, if you have complex tax planning needs, your Morgan Stanley Financial Advisor can connect you to experienced tax professionals at leading U.S.-based providers across the country to help optimize your tax strategy.
 Connect with your Morgan Stanley Financial Advisor to learn more.